xkihuh/Mineradio-ShinaYuu-Ver/README.md

 The application maintainer should create one Google OAuth Client ID with application type **Desktop app**, enable YouTube Data API v3, and place the Desktop OAuth Client ID and Client Secret in `shinayuu.youtube.oauthClientId` and `shinayuu.youtube.oauthClientSecret` inside `package.json` before building.
 End users then only press **Connect YouTube** and approve access in their normal browser.
 The same values can also be entered from the in-app **Advanced** panel for development builds.

 The supported YouTube Data API returns playlists owned by the authorized account.
-ShinaYuu Music also adds Liked videos and Uploads when YouTube exposes them.
+ShinaYuu Music also adds Liked videos and Uploads when YouTube exposes them, using official playlist metadata or `playlistItems.pageInfo.totalResults` to display their account totals.
 Playlists merely saved from another channel's library are not exposed by the official API and therefore cannot be guaranteed as an automatic sync source.

+## Liquid Glass transparency

+Open **Visual Console → Interface** and use **Liquid Glass transparency**.
+Moving the slider to the right increases transparency; moving it to the left strengthens the glass fill.
+Blur, borders, reflections, accent light, text, icons, cover art, and video backgrounds remain active.
+The value is stored with the normal visual configuration and is also included in user visual archives.

+## Background media folder library

+In **Visual console → Interface → Background media**, choose a folder instead of a single file.
+ShinaYuu Music scans supported images and videos in that folder and its subfolders, then opens a transparent Liquid Glass gallery.
+Use search or the Image/Video filters and click a card to apply that file as the background.

+The desktop build remembers the selected folder and reloads it after restart.
+Files stay in their original folder; the app does not duplicate every image or video into its user-data directory.
+Supported image formats are JPG, JPEG, PNG, WebP, GIF, AVIF, and BMP.
+Supported video containers are MP4, WebM, MOV, and M4V, subject to Chromium codec support.

 ## Local music library